Our Shelters

 Jacqueline’s Story

 Jacqueline entered the New York City shelter system in late 2019.
 Eventually, she found herself at 52nd Street where she was connected with a variety of health and social services.
 In August of 2020, she signed a lease for a new apartment.
-Click below to hear her talk about her amazing success story!
+Click below to hear her talk about her amazing story of success.

 REMEMBERING SUSAN